-A building infrastructure platform offers all the capabilities of a typical CMMS (as mentioned above), but builds upon these offerings my incorporating additional applications that benefit an entire organization.
-Facilities departments can use a building infrastructure platform to perform and manage the following departmental processes.
+Facility Management Software offers all the capabilities of a typical CMMS (as mentioned above), but builds upon these offerings by incorporating additional applications that benefit an entire organization.
+Facilities departments can use facility management software to perform and manage the following departmental processes.

-Leadership teams will also benefit from the adoption of building infrastructure platform, as the data collected within it can shed light on the strengths and weaknesses of current operations:
+Leadership teams will also benefit from the adoption of facility management software, as the data collected within it can shed light on the strengths and weaknesses of current operations:

-"Compared to a typical CMMS solution, building infrastructure management software offers more widespread value to an organization and its users.
-CMMS solutions typically focus on the operations side of the house, offering features and functions that help manage day-to-day maintenance and facility needs.
+"Compared to a typical CMMS solution, facility management software offers more widespread value to an organization and its users.
+CMMS solutions typically focus on the maintenance side of the house, offering features and functions that help manage day-to-day maintenance and facility needs.

-Building infrastructure platforms, like AkitaBox, extend far beyond facilities departments by not only improving operational efficiency, but also improving overall compliance posture, asset management, capital funds budgeting and more.
+Facility management software, like AkitaBox, extends far beyond facilities departments by not only supporting maintenance needs and improving operational efficiency, but also improving overall compliance posture, asset management, capital funds budgeting, and more.
 Building infrastructure platforms contribute to the success of an entire organization, from boiler room to boardroom."

 Mitch Comstock, Product Marketing Manager at AkitaBox

-Building Infrastructure Platform Benefits: Operations teams report that the main benefit of a building infrastructure platform is having the ability to manage maintenance-related activities, while also having the ability to gain data-driven insight into operations.
+Facility Management Software Benefits: Operations teams report that the main benefit of facility management software is having the ability to manage maintenance-related activities, while also having the ability to gain data-driven insight into operations.
 Data collected ultimately reveals the most cost-efficient improvements that can be made, both today and down the line.
 A building infrastructure platform will also include:

-A capital management application, which can be used to accurately set aside replacement reserve funds and prioritize asset renewals, increasing net operating income (NOI).
+A capital planning application, which can be used to accurately set aside replacement reserve funds and prioritize asset renewals, increasing net operating income (NOI).